Pleijel's theorem for Schr\"odinger operators: Preliminary results

 \begin{remark} In case B, the negative part of $\sigma(H_V)$ consists of a sequence of eigenvalues with finite multiplicities.
 This sequence could a priori be finite or even empty.
-However, the estimate of Lemma \ref{lemweylneg1} shows in particular that we can write
+However, the estimate of Lemma \ref{lemweylneg1} shows in particular {the existence of infinitely many negative eigenvalues, so that we can write}

 where the $\lambda_n$ are repeated according to their multiplicity and $\lambda_n \to0$ as $n\to\infty$.
 This concludes the proof of Proposition \ref{propEigenvalues} in the introduction. \end{remark}